2020PB/police-brutality/reports/Oregon.md

 * [Tear gas](https://twitter.com/45thabsurdist/status/1280051607225262081)

-### Confirmed report of U.S. Federal agents kneeling on protestor |
+### Confirmed report of U.S. Federal agents kneeling on protestor | July 6th

 Footage shows 2 agents in fatigues, either DHS or U.S. Marshals, kneeling on a protestor to make an arrest.
 A journalist attempting to film is harassed and told to move faster by a third agent.